dev-family/articles/2048-wasm/article.en.md

 Since one of the goals of this experiment for me was to play with Rust, there is no task of choosing a language.

-[This page] (https://awesomeopensource.com/project/flosse/rust-web-framework-comparison) provides a list of front-end frameworks for Rust.
+[This page](https://awesomeopensource.com/project/flosse/rust-web-framework-comparison) provides a list of front-end frameworks for Rust.
-The most popular option - [Yew] (https://yew.rs/) - looks interesting, especially if you have experience with React.
+The most popular option - [Yew](https://yew.rs/) - looks interesting, especially if you have experience with React.

-Instructions for creating a project can be found [here] (https://yew.rs/docs/en/getting-started/build-a-sample-app):
+Instructions for creating a project can be found [here](https://yew.rs/docs/en/getting-started/build-a-sample-app):

 ```bash
 cargo new --lib rust-2048 && cd rust-2048